 This road is about an hour north of Las Vegas on Interstate 95.
 It has excellent views of the Spring Mountains and Mt.
 Charleston, and as you move away from Las Vegas, the desert transforms into beautiful mountain scenery.
 You can see bristlecone pine, sage, juniper, fir, ponderosa pine, owls, deer, hawks, foxes, and many other plants and animals.
 The area has at least 25 species that aren’t found anywhere else in the world, including the Mt.
 Charleston Blue Butterfly.
 The road reaches an elevation of almost 8,500 feet, and you can expect beautiful views.

 These are just some of the awesome scenic drives around Las Vegas.
 Did we miss any of your favorites?
-Contact us and let us know which roads you like best.
+Contact us at 702.222.9999 and let us know which roads you like best.